Africa is full of amazing business opportunities.

 Norfund also has three local offices in Africa: in Kenya, Mozambique and South Africa.

-Inside the free short course, I touch on more of these organisations and investment firms, and some of the key businesses and startups they support in Africa.
+Inside my book, Jackpot!, I mention several of these organisations and investment firms, and some of the key businesses and startups they support in Africa.

-And if you decide to join the advanced course, you will have access to our curated database that contains information, links and resources to over 500 of these organisations that provide capital to African businesses.
+In addition to the book, we have curated a catalog that contains information, links, and resources to 100 of the top organisations that provide capital to African businesses.

 Ready to learn how to raise capital?